About United States student funding

 Students at international universities cannot apply for the Pell Grant.

-We are not approved to award US Federal loans for:
+We are not able to approved US Federal loans for:

 - distance learning courses